lingui/js-lingui/website/docs/tutorials/setup-vite.md

 ## Further Setup

 1. Create a `lingui.config.ts` file with LinguiJS configuration in the root of your project (next to `package.json`).
-Replace `src` with a directory name where you have source files:
+Replace `src` with the directory name where you have source files:

 ```ts title="lingui.config.ts"
 import type { LinguiConfig } from "@lingui/conf";